ProdigyErrorCodes/ProdigyErrorCodes/CONTRIBUTING.md

 If you also know exactly how the format should be, and can commit the code/trigger: [Open a pull request](https://github.com/afkvido/prodigyErrCodes/pulls) (you'll also get a cool role "Contributor" if you do)

 ### PLEASE NAME YOUR COMMITS [`See !
-LIST.md`](https://github.com/afkvido/prodigyErrCodes/blob/errors/!%20LIST.md) WHEN PUSHING COMMITS. this keeps the repo clean
+LIST.md`](https://github.com/afkvido/prodigyErrCodes/blob/errors/!%20LIST.md) WHEN PUSHING COMMITS.
+This keeps the repo clean.
-you can add a description in the more details section
+You can add a description in the more details section.